MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 [!INCLUDE [hci-applies-to-22h2-later](../../includes/hci-applies-to-22h2-later.md)]

-This article describes how to manage capacity by adding a server (often called scale out) to your Azure Stack HCI cluster.
+This article describes how to manage capacity by adding a server (often called scale-out) to your Azure Stack HCI cluster.

 [!INCLUDE [hci-preview](../../includes/hci-preview.md)]

 ## About add servers

 Azure Stack HCI is a hyperconverged system that allows you to scale compute and storage at the same time by adding servers to an existing cluster.
-Azure Stack HCI cluster can have a maximum of up to 16 nodes.
+Azure Stack HCI cluster supports a maximum of up to 16 nodes.

-You can dynamically scale all the way from 1 to 16 nodes.
+You can dynamically scale your Azure Stack HCI cluster from 1 to 16 nodes.
 In response to the scaling, Azure Stack HCI Orchestrator adjusts the drive resiliency, network configuration including the on-premises agents such as Lifecycle Manager agents, and Arc registration.

 The dynamic scaling may require the network architecture change from connected without a switch to connected via a network switch.